rak2112/POS-Backbone/README.md

 POS-Backbone
 ============

-point of sales app in backbone
+Point of sales app in backbone.